01-edu/public/subjects/mobile-dev/map-markers/README.md

 - A `Maps` screen like [google maps](https://codelabs.developers.google.com/codelabs/google-maps-in-flutter#0) where the user can see their favorite places marked on the map with an `info view`.

-- A `favorite places` screen which will have a list of the user's favorite places.
+- A `Favorite Places` screen which will have a list of the user's favorite places.

 - An `InfoPage` screen that displays the names and email addresses of the app's authors, along with a general description of the app.